RijadHarbas/JumpStart-ReactSnake/README.md

-A simple version of of the classic game "Snake" made using React.
+A simple version of the classic game "Snake" made with React.